Sustainability lies at the heart of our purpose of producing gold that provides meaningful value to people and society.

 • 44% of the Board are women

-• 25% of our Management Committee are women
+• 30% of our Executive Management are women

 We are actively encouraging the next generation of women to consider a career in mining.
-We showcase the exciting opportunities and rewarding paths available in this dynamic industry.
+We showcase the exciting opportunities and rewarding paths available in this dynamic industry, including:

 content_our-approach-sdg-15.jpg